 - Twenty-One IPA

-The company still infuses traditional methods with modern ingredients gathered from all over the world, to craft first-class beers that always make the customers happy.
+The company still infuses traditional methods with modern ingredients from all over the world to craft first-class beers that always make the customers happy.
 Check out these best breweries in Saint Paul.

 Minneapolis is famous for its modern skyscrapers.
-The city has around 190 high-rise buildings, 39 of which are more than 300 feet tall.
-For instance, when the Foshay Tower was built, it was the tallest structure between the West Coast and the Midwest.
+The city has around 190 high-rise buildings, 39 more than 300 feet tall.
+For instance, the Foshay Tower was built as the tallest structure between the West Coast and the Midwest.

 Later, the Capella and the Wells Fargo Towers were built to stand at an amazing 775 feet tall.
 Currently, the tallest structure in the city is IDS Center, a 57-story building that is 792 feet tall.
-These are the main iconic buildings that we see in the skyline of Minneapolis photos.
+These are the main iconic buildings we see on Minneapolis’s skyline photos.

-In comparison, the skyline of St Paul is not dominated by very tall buildings.
-The tallest building in the city is around 471 feet, which is way shorter than the Minneapolis 775 feet ones.
+In comparison, the skyline of Saint Paul is not dominated by very tall buildings.
+The tallest building in the city is around 471 feet, which is way shorter than the Minneapolis, 775 feet.

-That’s why the city is referred to as the Lowertown, both because of its short structures, as well as being located in the downtown.
-The town is dominated by old structures and some artist’s lofts.
+That’s why the city is referred to as the Lowertown, both because of its short structures, as well as being located downtown.
+The town is dominated by old structures and some artists’ lofts.

-- “Did you hear that everyone in Minneapolis quit reading the Bible, going to church and lost their faith?
-Reason: There are a dozen or so pages in the Bible about St. Paul, but nothing about Minneapolis.”
+- “Did you hear that everyone in Minneapolis quit reading the Bible and attending church and lost their faith?
+Reason: There are a dozen pages in the Bible about St. Paul but nothing about Minneapolis.”